CESNET/eduroam-icinga/doc/icinga2_setup.md

 In case you are using custom dashboards and icingaweb2 package is upgraded, [these](https://github.com/Icinga/icingaweb2/blob/master/modules/monitoring/configuration.php#L290-L369) lines need to be commented out to disable default dashboards.

-### icingaweb2
+### Icinga Web 2
-For simple interaction with icinga2 through web browser, icingaweb2 is needed.
+For simple interaction with Icinga 2 through web browser, Icinga Web 2 is needed.
 This package has been also taken from official icinga2 package repositories (see [icinga2 setup](#icinga2-setup)).

-To use icingaweb2 with Icinga 2 a database is also needed.
-Icingaweb2 supports mysql and postgresql.
+To use Icinga web 2 with Icinga 2 a database is also needed.
+Icinga Web 2 supports mysql and postgresql.
 Mysql has been chosen as database for our setup for historical reasons and compatilibity with other tools.

 Mysql has been installed from official debian repositories.
 Mysql setup is not covered in this guide.
 No specific settings have been set for mysql.

-For icingaweb2 icinga2 feature IDO needs to be enabled.
+For Icinga Web 2 Icinga 2 feature IDO needs to be enabled.
 You can do this by:
 ```
 icinga2 feature enable ido-mysql
 ```